 - Front loading

-- Daypack attaches to main harness
+- The daypack attaches to the main harness

 - Laptop compartment